-America is one of the greatest legal systems in the world.
+America has one of the greatest legal systems in the world.
 But it is by no means perfect.
 One area where this is glaringly obvious is with public defenders, who are unfortunately under-equipped systemically (not professionally) to defend the excessive amount of clients they are assigned.
 When you need a criminal defense lawyer, if you are financially able, it is always preferable to hire a private attorney over a public defender to ensure you get the best representation possible.
 Most people charged with serious crimes are indigent, and don’t have the money for an attorney.
 Shockingly, according to one of the largest studies of its kind, death sentences that made it to the appeal process ended up being overturned two out of three times.
 That is about a 66 percent failure rate of our justice system from that sample.
 So what is it that makes it so hard for public defenders to represent their charges?

 Whereas a private attorney will almost assuredly ensure there is plenty of time to work a case when they take one on, public defenders are overworked at a level that, according to Laurence A. Benner of the American Bar Association, “offices have attorney caseloads that exceed nationally recognized maximum caseload standards.”, and state level organizations have fared no better.
 This means that while our Sixth Amendment states “In all criminal prosecutions, the accused shall enjoy the right…to have the Assistance of Counsel for his defence.”, it does not guarantee equal representation.
 How could it, when indigent defendants are represented by lawyers that may have 20 to 30 cases in a day, while private attorneys may only have to focus on one, two, or maybe three?